 But have most definitely read at a slower rate than usual, I put that down to being so mega busy.

-But anyhow I am waffling, here is my list of the best books to read this autumn.
+But anyhow I am waffling, here is my list of the best books to read this summer

 The Runaway Wife by Dee MacDonald